- 1 Why Fifty Fifty vs Hydro Flask Brands – Two of the Best

 It depends on what you’re most concerned about.
-Do you want a large range of colours?
+Do you want a large range of colors?
 What size are you looking for?
 What type of lid would you like?
 What’s your price range?

 If the price is your concern, Fifty/Fifty flasks are a little cheaper, making them the better option for those looking to save a buck or two.
 They also offer slightly bigger bottle sizes.

 For customization and perhaps reliability, Hydro Flask might be your best bet.
-And All Outdoors Guide seem to agree, making it their top pick from the two options.
+And All Outdoors Guide seems to agree, making it their top pick from the two options.

-In term of flaws, we’ve mentioned the slight chance that the rubber inside your Fifty/Fifty bottle might erode over time.
+In terms of flaws, we’ve mentioned the slight chance that the rubber inside your Fifty/Fifty bottle might erode over time.
 But neither bottle has any major shortcomings.
 However, without brushes, cleaning can be an issue, I use the Oxo Good Grips Water Bottle Cleaning Set.

 Are There Any Other Good Brands on the Market?